 The Steward

 It was agreed that no Emperor could be named until the Orb was restored, instead a Steward would be elected.
-The Stewart had to belong to a surviving branch of the Imperial line and renounce all loyalties except those to the Empire itself and titles except that of “Noble Candidate”
+The Steward had to belong to a surviving branch of the Imperial line and renounce all loyalties except those to the Empire itself and titles except that of “Noble Candidate”

 Society

 The Human Empire used to be great, rising to its apex before the Havoc Wars.
 It emerged weakened but victorious, until the Orb was broken and the Gods released, which further damaged their realm.
 With the Imperial Throne vacant, the Human Empire lost a good part of its territory.
-While it is still the largest human domain, the power is now held conjointly by a myriad of Wizarding Guilds, semi-independent townships, various noble houses, all overseen by a senate and a Regent.
+While it is still the largest human domain, the power is now held conjointly by a myriad of Wizarding Guilds, semi-independent townships, various noble houses, all overseen by a senate and a Steward.

 Much of its might is spent defending its borders and quelling internal unrest rather than trying to expand further.